HDFC Bank Ltd Directors Report.

 (C) Foreign Exchange Earnings and Outgo

-During the year, the total foreign exchange earned by the Bank was Rs.1,720.4 crores (on account of net gains arising on all exchange/derivative transactions) and the total foreign exchange outgo was Rs.2,130.5 crores towards the operating and capital expenditure requirements.
+During the year, the total foreign exchange earned by the Bank was Rs.
+2,154.8 crore (on account of net gains arising on all exchange /derivative transactions) and the total foreign exchange outgo was Rs.
+2,342.86 crore towards the operating and capital expenditure requirements.

 In terms of Section 204 of the Companies Act, 2013 and the Rules made thereunder, M/s.
-BNP & Associates, Practicing Company Secretaries had been appointed as Secretarial Auditors of the Bank for the financial year 2018-19.
-The report of the Secretarial Auditors is enclosed as ANNEXURE 8 to this Report.
-There are no observations/qualifications/comments in the Report of the Secretarial Auditor.
+Alwyn Jay & Co., Company Secretaries have been appointed as Secretarial Auditors of the Bank for the FY 2019-20.
+The report of the Secretarial Auditors is enclosed as Annexure 8 to this Report.
+There are no observations/ qualifications/ comments in the Report of the Secretarial Auditor.

 In compliance with Regulation 34 and other applicable provisions of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, a separate report on Corporate Governance along with a certificate of compliance from the Secretarial Auditors, forms an integral part of this Report.